PostHog/posthog.com/contents/tutorials/how-to-connect-patterns-and-posthog.md

 ### Using the PostHog data extractor in Patterns

-The Posthog data extractor is an API integration configured in Patterns.
+The PostHog data extractor is an API integration configured in Patterns.
 You will need a [PostHog Personal API key](https://posthog.com/docs/api), and to have configured the Import PostHog Events component in Patterns.

 ![Patterns activity schema](../images/docs/apps/patterns/activity-schema.png)